Hemanth252k3/Data_Science/README.md

-# Loan Prediction Using Machine Learning
+# Loan Prediction using Machine Learning with Python Software